THE NIGERIA PRESS AND ETHICS OF JOURNALISM PROFESSION

 ABSTRACT This study examined the influence of the Facebook platform in changing the behavior of female mass communication students towards the journalism profession.
 The major objective of the study was to determine ways Facebook could influence the behaviour of female mass communication students towards journalism as a profession.
 The survey...
 Continue Reading

 ABSTRACT The study deals with the analysis of the role of the Nigerian press in the democratic struggle in Nigeria.
 The research method used was the survey method, with the questionnaires and interview as the method for data collection.
-The study kicks off from the definition of democracy as the government of the people by the people and for the...
+The study kicks off from the definition of democracy as the government of the people by the people and...
 Continue Reading

 ABSTRACT The study deals with the analysis of the role of the Nigerian press in the democratic struggle in Nigeria.
 The research method used was the survey method, with the questionnaires and interview as the method for data collection.
-The study kicks off from the definition of democracy as the government of the people by the people and for the...
+The study kicks off from the definition of democracy as the government of the people by the people and...
 Continue Reading

 Call Us